TexEvans90/LSL_MultiLanguage/README.md

 ## Addition Information about the Language Notecard
 The 90001 to 90003 Request IDs must be included in your Language notecards.
 These emotes are used by the LSL_MultiLanguage script to handle error conditions.
 LSL_MultiLangauge uses the 90 grouping identifier.

-**IMPORTANT The Language Card language strings should not have empty rows between them.
+**IMPORTANT: The Language Card language strings should not have empty rows between them.
 If you do add a row; for comments for instance; you should skip the Request ID number that would have been used for that row.
 See the example below.**

 ```
 10001|0|3|An Emote